Josh Johnson (cornerback)

-Joshua Lutrail Johnson (born September 10, 1989) is an American former professional football cornerback.
-He played college football at Purdue University.
+Joshua Lutrail Johnson (born September 10, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Purdue Boilermakers.

 Early life

 Johnson attended Pasco High School in Dade City, Florida.
 He was a first-team All-Sun Coast and All-Sunshine Athletic Conference after catching 32 passes for 466 yards (14.6 average) and nine touchdowns and rushing for 204 yards on 39 carries (5.2 average) as senior helping his team advance to the state semifinals.
 He also played baseball and was named one of the top 100 juniors in the nation after leading the Tampa Bay area in home runs.

-Considered a two-star recruit by Rivals.com, he accepted a scholarship to Purdue over an offer from Vanderbilt.
+Considered a two-star recruit by Rivals.com, he accepted a scholarship to Purdue University over an offer from Vanderbilt University.

 College career

-During his tenure, he started 36 of 49 games, where he accumulated 184 tackles (149 solo), including 7.5 for a loss, 31 pass break ups and six interceptions.
+During his tenure with the Boilermakers, Johnson started 36 of 49 games, where he accumulated 184 tackles (149 solo), including 7.5 for a loss, 31 pass break ups and six interceptions.
 He was twice named Academic All-Big Ten and was an all conference honorable mention as a senior.